explaingit

 TLDR

-Microsoft's open-source web framework for building server-side applications, APIs, and real-time services in C# with built-in routing, authentication, and middleware.
+ASP.NET Core is Microsoft's open-source web framework for building APIs, server-rendered web apps, and real-time services in C#, providing routing, authentication, middleware, and HTML templating out of the box.

 Mindmap